Student Disability Services

 Disability Documentation Requirements

-4. The report must clearly state the diagnosed disability or disabilities.
+— The report must clearly state the diagnosed disability or disabilities.
 Terms such as “suggest” or “is indicative of” are not acceptable.
-DSM IV or ICD-9 Codes should be used when available.
+DSM IV or ICD-9 codes should be used when available.

-Housing accommodations including requests for off-campus housing are determined on a case-by-case basis in collaboration with the Housing Office; according to documented need and prevailing standards for reasonable accommodations.
+Housing accommodations, including requests for off-campus housing, are determined on a case-by-case basis in collaboration with the Housing Office; according to documented need and prevailing standards for reasonable accommodations.
 Housing accommodations are made after a determination of the student’s disability status and the necessity of adjustments to the living environment and usual housing options.
 Note: Accommodations only relate to the type of room, not a specific room.

 All students are required to complete the Housing Accommodation Request Form as well as to meet with SDS.
 Students must also comply with Residential Life and Food Service policies and must meet deadlines for submission of Housing Preference Forms.